 Post relevant information to drive traffic to your website where they can get in touch with you, sign up for your newsletter or simply put in an order.

 Don’t just assume that people know what you’re doing: Tell them.
+Show them.
 Talk about what makes you different, especially in comparison to your competition.
+Show behind-the-scenes images and showcase your work.

 Also, add your services or products to your profile, for example on Facebook or in your summary on LinkedIn.